webpack/changelog-v5/README.md

 ## Stats

+The Stats test format has been improve regarding readablility and verbosity.
+The defaults has been improved to be less verbose and also suitable for large builds.

-Chunk relations are hidden by default now.
+* Chunk relations are hidden by default now.
 This can be toggled with `stats.chunkRelations`.

-(since alpha.1)

-Stats differentiate between `files` and `auxiliaryFiles` now.
+* Stats differentiate between `files` and `auxiliaryFiles` now.

-(since alpha.19)

-Stats hide module and chunk ids by default now.
+* Stats hide module and chunk ids by default now.
 This can be toggled with `stats.ids`.

-The list of all modules is sorted by distance to entrypoint now.
+* The list of all modules is sorted by distance to entrypoint now.
 This can be changed with `stats.modulesSort`.

-The list of chunk modules resp. chunk root modules is sorted by module name now.
-This can be changed with `stats.chunkModulesSort` resp. `stats.chunkRootModulesSort`.
+* The list of chunk modules is sorted by module name now.
+This can be changed with `stats.chunkModulesSort`.

-The list of nested modules in concatenated modules is sorted topologically now.
+* The list of nested modules in concatenated modules is sorted topologically now.
 This can be changed with `stats.nestedModulesSort`.

-Chunks and Assets show chunk id hints now.
+* Chunks and Assets show chunk id hints now.

-(since alpha.31)

-Assets and modules will display in a tree instead of a list/table.
+* Assets and modules will display in a tree instead of a list/table.
+* General information is shown in a summary at the end now.
+It shows webpack version, config name and warnings/errors count.
+* Hash is hidden by default now.
+This can be changed with `stats.hash`.
+* Timestamp of build is no longer shown by default.
+This can be enabled with `stats.builtAt`.
+It will show the timestamp in the summary.
+* Child compilations will no longer shown by default.
+They can be displayed with `stats.children`.

 ## Progress